The River Thames Half Marathon will take place at 8.30am on Sunday 25th October 2020. The race will start in

 There is a cut off time of 2 hours 45 minutes.
 We request that you do not enter unless you are capable of running 12 and a half minutes per mile for 13.1 miles.

 The route follows roads and towpath from Walton Bridge to the War Memorial near to Hampton Court Bridge.
 The route then follows the towpath to the finish under Walton Bridge.

 The route is flat, fast and scenic.
 The race is suitable for all standards of runners.

 Entry fees are £32 for unattached runners and £30 for attached runners

-Sport Systems will be providing chip timing and every finisher will receive a bespoke medal and goody bag.
-The closing date for entry is 10am on Friday 26th October 2018, or earlier if the entry limit is reached.
+Every finisher will receive a bespoke medal and goody bag.
+The closing date for entry is 10am on Friday 23rd October 2020, or earlier if the entry limit is reached.
 No entries on the day.

 Race packs containing your race number, timing chip and final instructions will not be sent out to you but will be available for you to collect on 17th October and from 19th October to 4pm on 24th October at Rochills Estate Agents,